Oil price exceeds US$ 100 for the first time in seven years after Russian invasion of Ukraine - News

 The threat of a conflagration has sparked fears about supplies of key commodities such as wheat and metals amid rising demand as economies reopen after pandemic shutdowns.

-“Russian-Ukrainian tensions lead to a possible demand shock (in Europe) and a larger supply shock for the rest of the world, given the importance of Russia and Ukraine in energy,” said Tamas Strickland of National Australia Bank. .
+“Russian-Ukrainian tensions lead to possible demand shock [na Europa] and a larger supply shock to the rest of the world, given the importance of Russia and Ukraine in energy,” said Tamas Strickland of National Australia Bank.